 A Knowledge Café can be a one-off event or run as a series of Cafes over several months – even indefinitely.
 So the question is: “Should this be a one-off or a series of Cafes?”

-Also, depending on the purpose of the Café, it may make sense to follow through in other ways.
+Additionally, depending on the purpose of the Café, it may be beneficial to follow up in other ways.
 For example, if the purpose of the Café is to surface ideas that are captured, you need to consider whether you should give some feedback later and how you might do that.

 - What opportunities does this Café provide?

 A Knowledge Café is rarely run in isolation from other things in the organization.
-Think about how the Café might offer opportunities to integrate with other activities.
+Consider how the Café might provide opportunities to integrate with different activities.

 You may also find these principles that underlie the World Café design helpful.